braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 ### Color Layering

 The Drag & Drop Editor allows you to change the color of the email background, content area, and different content components.
-The color ordering from front to back is as listed: content component color, content area background color, and background color.
+The color ordering from front to back is content component color, content area background color, and background color.

 ![Drag & Drop Email PNG][3]